Please ensure Javascript is enabled for purposes of website accessibility Skip to main content

 Professional Cleanings

 It is very important for your child to visit the dentist every six months.
-Childhood cavities are very common due to a variety of factors, including thinner enamel, high-sugar/carbohydrate diets, and lack of thorough brushing and flossing.
-Cavities on baby teeth can cause significant damage to the permanent teeth underneath of them, and it is important to treat them as soon as possible.
+Childhood cavities are very common due to a variety of factors, including thinner enamel, high-sugar/carbohydrate diets, and inadequate brushing and flossing.
+Cavities in baby teeth can cause significant damage to the permanent teeth beneath them, so it is important to treat them as soon as possible.
 Regular checkups at our Puyallup dental office can also help detect issues with the jaw, gums, and tooth spacing early.

 At-Home Care